Abe404/dicom_mask/README.md

 "Gating has a negligible impact on the dose delivered to 20 prostate cancer patients treated with MRI-guided online adaptive radiotherapy"

-For citation of the tool please cite the corresponding zenodo page for your release, which has a DOI:
+For citation of the tool please cite the zenodo repository, as this provides a DOI to a fixed version.

 ### References